 Ethical Considerations in Children with Severe Cognitive and Developmental Disabilities

 Since 1995, the American Society of Transplant Physicians guidelines state that cognitive impairment should be considered a contraindication to transplantation only when it is so severe as to impair compliance with essential medication regimens and no caregiver is available to compensate for the individual’s limitations.
 Yet a 2005 survey of pediatric transplant centers reported that 56 percent of transplant centers would consider an IQ of less than 35 a relative contraindication to solid organ transplantation.
-Pediatric nephrologist and bioethics fellow Dr. Aaron Wightman, with thesis advisor and mentor Dr. Douglas Diekema, researched the variability in how decisions are made regarding solid organ transplant in children with pronounced cognitive and developmental disabilities.
+Pediatric nephrologist and bioethics faculty member Dr. Aaron Wightman, with thesis advisor and mentor Dr. Douglas Diekema, researched the variability in how decisions are made regarding solid organ transplant in children with pronounced cognitive and developmental disabilities.

 Reasons for excluding children with profound disabilities from transplant stem, in part, from belief of reduced life expectancy, lack of ability to understand transplantation and comply with the required post-transplant therapy, and a lack of improvement in quality of life.
 In fact, studies have shown that children with disabilities have better outcomes than any other population.
 By every measure, these children experience improved quality of life as a result of having a liver transplant or a kidney transplant.
 Quality of life includes, but is not limited to, the child’s perception of their social, physical, and emotional well-being.